StigNygaard/xIFr/README.md

 # wxIF

 wxIF is a port of FxIF to WebExtensions.
 It adds a context menu that allows one to view EXIF, IPTC and XMP metadata from images.

-This was mostly done as an educational project for myself, but it may come in handy as soon as XUL addons get deprecated.

 ## Differences with the XUL version

 * It's not possible to verify that the image can potentially contain EXIF data without downloading it.
 So the context menu item will be displayed even on e.g. PNG images.

 * Images are redownloaded instead of being fetched directly from the